chezeng/Media/WhatIAM/articles/to_live_once_more.md

-# To be a child once more, in a dream.
+# To live once more, in a dream.

 ![Image Alt Text](https://chezeng.github.io/Media/WhatIAM/Dream.jpg)